 Nobody should venture out without a map or compass.
-Seal the map in a plastic bag and keep in a trouser pocket.
+Seal the map in a plastic bag and keep it in a trouser pocket.
 Tie the compass to you, so you are never separated from this essential piece of equipment.

-You can go north with a touch of east, and south with a touch of west, but you cannot go north with a touch of south.
+You can go north with a touch of east, and south with a touch of the west, but you cannot go north with a touch of south.
 (Only Army officers can do this).See more…

 The Importance of Survival Training